ImagingDataCommons/idc-pathomics-use-case-1/documentation/documentation-sprints.md

 ToDo:
 * check advantage of using logits in the loss function
 * genetic mutations
-* data point slide ID = patient ID?! yes but not necessarily.
 * prediction separately from evaluation?
 * make path structure for tiles nicer